diffplug/goomph/HOW_TO_AUTOMATE_IDE.md

 Manipulating project files is a [core part of gradle](https://docs.gradle.org/current/userguide/eclipse_plugin.html), so we won't cover that here.

 Manipulating plugin and feature jars has lots of coverage in the examples above.
 The entire `oomphIdeBlock` extends [P2Declarative](https://diffplug.github.io/goomph/javadoc/3.6.0/com/diffplug/gradle/p2/P2Declarative.html).
-So if you want to add any features, all you need to do is make sure you add all the necessary p2 repositories, and then specify the features or installable units that you need.
+So if you want to add any features, you just add the required p2 repositories, and then specify the features or installable units that you need.

 Manipulating the workspace is where it gets tricky.
 We'll dig in below: